ymniquet/eQuimageLab/src/equimagelab/docs/source/index.rst

 | Author: `Yann-Michel Niquet <mailto:ymniquet@ymniquet.fr>`_ (`<https://astro.ymniquet.fr/>`_).
 | Do not hesitate to drop a message !

-Version of this documentation : |version|.
+Version of this documentation: |version|.

 .. toctree::
    :maxdepth: 2